Free Children's Sunday School Lessons, Teacher Training, Creative Teaching Techniques, Bible software, and more.

 Decoding the Religious Messages in Taylor Swift Songs -- this article has a list of 7 Swift song lyrics that could be discussed.
 It also tries to examine "what Taylor Swift believes" in terms of her faith.
 Interesting discussion fodder about someone many of our student idolize.

-7 Things Christians Can Learn from the Taylor Swift Eras Tour -- this article by an M.Div student received some bad press by conservation who read the Gospel Coalition's blog.
+7 Things Christians Can Learn from the Taylor Swift Eras Tour -- this article by an M.Div student received some bad press by conservatives who read the Gospel Coalition's blog.
 I thought it was provocative.
 It shines a light on the joy and promotion of self-esteem (particularly among young girls) that Swift espouses, and looks at Christian parallels.
 It describes the joyous devotion of her fans and suggests we are made that way to seek the only ONE who can perfectly fulfill us.
 Sadly, the editors removed it, but nothing ever really dies on the internet and you can read it here at web.archive.org

 This pastor and self-proclaimed "Swiftie" from the Crossroads Church movement gets it.
 Here's his breakdown of four principles that "Tay-Tay" reminds us of.
 1) Pain can be a path forward (lyric: "If you never bleed you're never gonna grow."
 2) Vulnerability is a superpower.
 3) The rewards go to the risk-takers ("play stupid games, win stupid prizes").
 4) It takes hard work. ("I've never been a natural, all I do is try, try, try."
 Shake it off') His article has Bible verses.